 - 1 tablespoons onion flakes or dehydrated onion

 - 1 tablespoon garlic powder

 - 1 tablespoon chipotle chile powder or another individual chile powder with a heat level you are comfortable with.
 Ancho is nice.)

 - 1 tablespoon cumin

 - 1/2 teaspoon crushed red pepper or chili pequin

 - 1/2 teaspoon oregano or Mexican oregano, optional

 Mix together.
 Makes a little more than 1/2 cup.

 Use 2 1/2 to 3 tablespoons (this amount equals a 1 1/4 ounce seasoning packet) per one pound of browned and drained ground beef.
-Toast for a minute in the skillet, then add 1/2 to 3/4 cup of water and simmer several minutes to desired consistency.
+Push the ground beef to the edges of the pan and toss the taco seasoning into the center.
+Toast for a minute in the skillet, then add 1/2 to 3/4 cup of water, mix everything together and simmer several minutes to desired consistency.

 Multiply as desired.